 Principles for the way forward:

-- Survival Time is transferred as part of the TSCAI parameter but the TSCAI may not always comprise of Survival time.
+- Survival Time and Communication service availability target are transferred as part of the TSCAI parameter but the TSCAI may not always comprise of Survival time and Communication service availability target.

 - Survival Time is specified by the AF in units of "time" with respect to burst periodicity or as the maximum number of consecutive message transmission failures (i.e. whose loss can be tolerated).
 It is conveyed together with TSCAI Periodicity parameter (the time between periodic TSC bursts) and burst size (e.g. MDBV).